Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ### Crash log

-Crash log exist at `.wake/logs/crashes`.
+Crash logs exist at `.wake/logs/crashes`.
-This file contains internal random state of beginning of test.
+This file contains the internal random state at the beginning of the test.

 ### Shrinking

-After you met the error in fuzzing, it is harder to find what cause this error.
+After you encounter an error in fuzzing, it is harder to find what caused this error.
-The shrinking automatically remove redundant flow executions.
+The shrinking automatically removes redundant flow executions.

-Running shrinking by:
+Run shrinking by:

 ```bash
 wake test tests/test_fuzz.py -SH
 ```

-Run shrank test by:
+Run the shrunken test by:

 ```bash
 wake test tests/test_fuzz.py -SR